eky2429/ruby-rps-cli/README.txt

 Another note: The player can type 'help' to get instructions on how to play rock paper scissors and use this interface.

+One more crucial note: to play this game, type the command ruby main.rb to run the game!
+Once again, enjoy! :)

 Thanks for reading this, and enjoy!